Lindenhof

 The Lindenhof remained a place of civil assembly into modern times.
-In 1798, the citizens of Zürich swore the oath to the constitution of the Helvetic Republic on the Lindenhof.
+In 1798, the citizens of Zurich swore the oath to the constitution of the Helvetic Republic on the Lindenhof.

 In 1851, the Modestia cum Libertate Masonic Lodge (established in 1771) bought the residence Zum Paradies and built a masonic building on the southern side of the square.

 In the early 21st century, it serves as a recreational space, a green oasis, and automobile-free zone in the old historic city centre.
-Its elevated position makes it a popular location for tourists to get an overview of the geography of old Zürich.
+Its elevated position makes it a popular location for tourists to get an overview of the geography of old Zurich.

 In April, during the local holiday of Sechseläuten, the Lindenhof serves as the base of operations for whichever is the "guest canton" for that year.